 Website Traffic To TaskPigeon.co

 In April we had a total of 2,152 visitors to our main site and 4,465 page views.
 This is a 34% increase in page views over the previous month, once we take out the one off spike caused my our Product Hunt listing.
+SEO is crucial to increasing traffic which is why it’s such a valuable skill to have, there are various other SEO reseller benefits if you’re thinking of getting into the field.

 It’s also worth noting that this data does not include page views to the Task Pigeon application itself, which would have added an additional 2,949 views.